Dhruvin4530/AKS-Terraform/README.md

-# Azure-Terraform
-Create Infrastructure on Azure using Terraform
+# Create Infrastructure on Azure using Terraform